ZACKHADD/Data_Codes_Steps/Overview Subjects/Databricks/Data Engineering with Databricks.md

 ### Data Partitioning:

+In order to allow every executor to perform work in parallel, Spark breaks up the data into chunks, called partitions.
+A partition is a collection of rows that sit on one physical machine in our cluster.
+A DataFrame’s partitions represent how the data is physically distributed across your cluster of machines during execution.
+If you have one partition, Spark will only have a parallelism of one even if you have thousands of executors.
+If you have many partitions, but only one executor Spark will still only have a parallelism of one because there is only one computation resource.

+We always need to avoid having too big or small files.
+Having bigger partitioned data will lead to some of the executor doing the heavy load work, while others are just sitting idle.
+We need to ensure that no executors in the cluster is sitting idle due to the skewed workload distribution across the executors.
+This will lead to increased data processing time because of weak utilisation of the cluster.
+On the other hand, having too many small files may require lots of shuffling data on disk space, taking a lot of your network compute.
+The default file size in Spark is 128MB but the recommendation is to keep your partition file size ranging 256MB to 1GB.

 More On:
 - https://medium.com/@dipayandev/everything-you-need-to-understand-data-partitioning-in-spark-487d4be63b9c

 ## Cluster design and configuration:
+The choice of the cluster type and number of nodes depends on the type of work we want to perform:
 - For ETL/ELT normal jobs: Memory Optimized cluster
 - For Normal Dev and interactive jobs: General purpose cluster
-- For heavy jobs needing data shuffeling: Storage optimized cluster (caching enhanced) More on:
+- For heavy jobs needing data shuffeling: Storage optimized cluster (caching enhanced)

+More on:
 - https://medium.com/technology-and-trends/estimating-the-size-of-spark-cluster-1cb4d59c5a03